livechat/chat.io-docs/site/content/agent-api/api-reference/v0.4/README.md

 No response payload

 ## Remove from chat
 Removes users from chat.
-If no user is specified, removes current user.
+If no user is specified, it removes the current user.

 | Action | RTM API | Web API | Push message |
 | --- | :---: | :---: | :---: |
 | `remove_from_chat` | ✓ | ✓ | [`chat_users_updated`](#chat-users-updated) |

-Request payload:
+#### Request payload

 | Request object | Required | Notes |
 |----------------|----------|---|